magnars/prone/README.md

 Better exception reporting middleware for Ring.
 Heavily inspired by [better_errors for Rails](https://github.com/charliesome/better_errors).

+Prone presents your stack traces in a consumable form, optionally filters out stack frames that did not originate in your application, allowing you to focus on your code.
+It also allows you to browse environment data, such as the request map and exception data (when using `ex-info`).
+Prone also provides a debug function that enables you to visually browse local bindings and any piece of data you pass to `debug`.

 ## Usage

 Add it as a middleware to your Ring stack: